 Residential treatment is particularly effective for individuals who are recovering for the first time or who have recently relapsed.
 At Meta Addiction Treatment, we specialize in outpatient treatment, which provides our clients with high-quality treatment on a more flexible schedule.
-Outpatient treatment is ideal for individuals who have completed a residential treatment program, need additional support in their recovery, or who have less severe addiction concerns.
+Outpatient treatment is ideal for individuals who have completed a residential treatment program, need additional support in their recovery, or have less severe addiction concerns.

 Both types of treatment incorporate behavioral counseling as a key component of their programs.
 There are three main types of counseling: individual, group, and family.

 Depending on the treatment program, they may use different forms of individual counseling.
 At Meta Addiction Treatment, we specialize in Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT), two forms of therapy that aim to change thinking patterns, particularly negative ones.
 These practices teach the individual new patterns of behavior as well as coping skills to manage stress and any triggers that may lead to relapse.